jrekier/minimal-mistakes/_posts/2017-10-03-natural-units.md

 \begin{equation}
 E=\frac{n^2\pi^2}{2}~.
 \end{equation}
 Of course, one might want the numerical values of these in a set of units that is more convenient for comparison with experiment.
 To get these, we simply need to multiply our result by the energy scale $E_S$, but now leaving its precise numerical value left to be set by any other choice of units.
-One has $E_S=\frac{\hbar^2}{l^2\mu}$ so that one finally gets
+One has $E_S=\frac{\hbar^2}{\mu l^2}$ so that one finally gets
 \begin{equation}
-E=\frac{n^2\pi^2}{2}\frac{\hbar^2}{\mu^2 l}~.
+E=\frac{n^2\pi^2}{2}\frac{\hbar^2}{\mu l^2}~.
 \end{equation}
 The nice thing about this whole method is that it allows to immediately guess the dependence of the solution in the physical parameters of the system (here $l$ and $\mu$) without having to carry around their symbols.
-In fact, without even solving the problem, we could have guessed that the energy levels would be multiples of $\frac{\hbar^2}{\mu^2 l}$ just by doing a bit of dimensional analysis.
+In fact, without even solving the problem, we could have guessed that the energy levels would be multiples of $\frac{\hbar^2}{\mu l^2}$ just by doing a bit of dimensional analysis.
 This might seem like a minor bonus in the present context but is in fact a huge deal in more computations.